shabeer-syed/ACEs/about.md

 ###  [See all indicators & selection results](https://shabeer-syed.github.io/ACEs/Indicators)
 Click on the header to see a table overview of median rankings of selected and excluded ACE indicators from the selection process.

-## How can ACEs indicators and domains help (so what)? - the four R's
+## How can ACEs indicators and domains help (so what)?
-The main objectvie of the ACE domains and indicators is to help improve the health of vulnerable families and individuals by promoting a trauma-informed approach to care.
-The ACE indicators aims support data-driven integration of trauma-informed care across health platforms, and to inform public health policy and service commissioning.
+The main objective of the ACE domains and indicators is to help improve the health of vulnerable families and individuals by promoting a trauma-informed approach to care.
+The ACE indicators aim to inform public health policy and service commissioning by data-driven integration of trauma-informed care across health platforms.

-We **do not** recommend using ACE indicators for screening purposes to guide clinical decion making on an individual  level.
-It is important that further reasearch is conducted to evaluate if the benefits of indvidual identification or screening outweigh the harms, so screening does not become an end in and of itself.
+We **do not** recommend using ACE indicators for screening purposes to guide clinical decision making on an individual  level.
+Further research must be conducted to evaluate if the benefits of individual identification or screening outweigh the harms, so screening does not become an end in and of itself.

-employ the four "R's" a trauma informed approach that underpinn implications of our research outlines potential implications of ACEs research.
-SAMHSA's have written a comprehensive guide on h.

-THE FOUR “R’S: KEY ASSUMPTIONS IN A TRAUMA-INFORMED APPROACH
+## ACEs and the four R's
+Potential implications of the ACEs research can be conceptuised via the four "R's".
+The four R's reprent key assumptions of trauma informed approaclhes summarised by SAMHSA’s.

-* Realization about trauma and understand how trauma can affect families, groups, organizations, and communities as well as individuals.
+* **Realisation** about trauma and understand how trauma can affect families, groups, organizations, and communities as well as individuals.

-* Recognize the signs of trauma by people in the organization or system
+* **Recognise** the signs of trauma by people in the organization or system

-* Respond by applying the principles of a trauma-informed approach to all areas of functioning, including changing the language, from greetings at the door to the executives and the governance board, staff training, a budget that supports this ongoing training, and leadership that realizes the role of trauma in the lives of their staff and the people they serve.
+* **Respond** by applying trauma-informed approaches to all areas of care, including:
+Changing the language of how we approach populations exposed to trauma, from greetings at the door to the language of executives and at the governance board;

+Staff training and a budget that supports this ongoing training

+Leadership that realises the role of trauma in the people they serve and their staff

 The organization has practitioners trained in evidence-based trauma practices.
 Policies of the organization, such as mission statements, staff handbooks and manuals promote a culture based on beliefs about resilience, recovery, and healing from trauma.

-* Resist re-traumatization trigger painful memories and re-traumatize clients with trauma histories.
+* **Resist re-traumatization** trigger painful memories and re-traumatize clients with trauma histories.
 For example, they recognize that using restraints on a person who has been sexually abused or placing a child who has been